webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **authentication**: Entra ID(user identity) and RBAC(resource permissions). prove your identity
   - **authorization**: RBAC. you have access rights to resource.
   - **Entra ID**: enables access to authorized person.
-  - **Best Practices**
-    - set permissions to minimum and time to minimum.
-    - use HTTPS and **User Delegation** to create SAS, because key does not have to be embedded in the URL.
 - **Stored Access Policy**
   - can be applied to a container and every service in container.
   - Set rules: start time, expiry time, permissions.